hellatan/charCodeSequence/README.md

 - http://unixpapa.com/js/key.html
 - http://keycode.info/

-In general, if you are looking for letters, use the following :
+Use this key for simple strings (if you want special characters look those up using the links above) :

 - 65 - 91 = upper case letters
 - 97 - 123 = lower case letters